Our capital investment programme is a significant rolling programme of investment to improve existing council facilities or provide new facilities.

 We manage and operate 128 sports pitches and playing fields in Belfast, spread across 28 sites throughout the city.
 We're investing £14.1 million to improve facilities at ten sites across Belfast as well as a further £1 million from the GAA.

-We’ve invested £1.16 million in an ongoing programme of work to refurbish playgrounds throughout the city.
+Since 2015, we’ve invested over £2.3 million in an ongoing programme of work to refurbish playgrounds throughout the city.

 Multi use games areas (MUGAs) can be used to play a variety of sports including soccer, basketball, netball and Gaelic football.